MarkOhio/Profile/README.md

 This portfolio website is my second assignment for the mentorship program with Sofia.
 The task was to utilize CSS to style an existing HTML page.

 Website Overview
-This website showcases my skills in HTML, CSS, and a little JavaScript.
+This website showcases my skills in HTML, CSS, and JavaScript.
 The website is divided into several sections:

 Header Section
 The introduction is displayed using the H1 tag, which reads "Meet Mark Ohio."